 60.620.
-1. There is hereby created the "Land Survey Commission", within the department of natural resources.
+1. There is hereby created the "Land Survey Commission", within the department of agriculture.
 The commission shall consist of seven members, six of whom shall be appointed by the governor.
 Members shall reside in this state.
 Members of the commission shall hold office for terms of three years, but of the original appointments, two members shall serve for one year, two members shall serve for two years, and two members shall serve for three years.
 Members may serve only three consecutive terms on the commission.

 2. The land survey commission shall consist of the following persons: